kudobuilder/operators/repository/kafka/docs/latest/production.md

 persistentvolume/pvc-de527673-8bee-4e38-9e6d-399ec07c2728 patched
 ```

-Verify that `ReclaimPolicy` has been changed for the broker `PersistentVolumes`
+Verify the `PersistentVolumes` `ReclaimPolicy` has been changed for all brokers:

 ```
 > kubectl get pv